aka: Wreck Fic

 - Yolei: Rise, Learn, Grow deconstructs the Thou Shalt Not Kill rule the Digidestined had in 02.

-- Caring Hearts deconstructs Hikari Yagami's The Chick and The Messiah status.
+- Caring Hearts deconstructs Hikari Yagami's The Chick and All-Loving Hero status.

 - Davis's Tears deconstructs True Companions and the Kid Hero.
 If it isn't united then it's only a matter of time before they'll be crushed by the enemy, and the kid hero is just a Child Soldier with some special powers.
 Without them he'll end up just like any soldier on the frontlines.